Everett Hoffman

 This studio course will continue to advance students' metalsmithing techniques.
 Chasing and repousse, along with lost wax casting, will be introduced and developed throughout the semester.
 Skills and material knowledge learned in the sophomore year will also be used to fulfill assignments.
 Overlap between all skills is encouraged in most assignments.
 Inquiry into the finer points of fabricating and inventing innovative findings for jewelry will be an ongoing consideration.
 Research, drawing, and sample making are expected to precede each class assignment to facilitate students design process.

-Students are pre-registered for this course by the department; registration is not available in Workday.
+Students are pre-registered for this course by the department.
 Enrollment is limited to Junior Jewelry + Metalsmithing Students.

 Major Requirement | BFA Jewelry + Metalsmithing